Holidays in Slovenia – 10 reasons to choose Slovenia for your next holiday

 The rich and fertile soil of this diverse land means that in all corners of the country you’ll find vineyards dotting terraced hillsides.
 Rarely exported, Slovenian wines rank up there among the best.
 There is no shortage of wineries where you can stop for a degustation and at the same time try the local Prsut (cured ham).
 The ruby red Teran and Refosk are two great red wines to try in the karst region, while the east is well-known for its white wines.
 A visit wouldn’t be complete without trying the Cvicek, a unique wine comprising a mix of red and white grapes and also low in alcohol content.
 It is protected by the European Union with the status of recognized traditional denomination.
 There are numerous wine roads across the whole country, so choose wisely.

 Being surrounded by such diverse countries, and having been invaded at one time by most of them, means that a lot of Slovenian food has of course been highly influenced from outside.
 However, Slovenes do it better.
-You’ll never find a better pizza than in Slovenia.
+You’ll never find a better pizza than on your holidays in Slovenia.
 The culinary delights change from east to west.

 In the east Prekmurski Bograc is a delicious stew influenced by neighbouring Hungary.
 It’s similar to goulash and its chief ingredients are pork fat, onions, potatoes and four varieties of meat – usually, pork, beef, venison, and even wild boar.
 The stew is cooked over an open fire and the name comes from the cooking pot used named “bogracs”.

 In the west you’ll find many specialities inspired by Italian pasta dishes.
 Bovec krafi is a kind of ravioli filled with dried pears, apple puree, raisins, ground walnuts, breadcrumbs, sugar, cinnamon, ground cloves, grated lemon zest, vanilla sugar and butter.